An Introduction to Evaluation

 Exercise Set 8C:

 Directions: Identify the misrepresentation in each problem.
-Then say how you would reply.
+What could you say to correct the misrepresentation in each case?

 #1: